This is one of our retreat breakfast favourites and very quick and easy to make. I usually make it the night before and bake it in the morning.

 We find it hard to observe this pattern in our own lives, as attached as we are to our personal identities.
 Yet, the smell of rotting flesh creeps into our unconscious minds and we associate Autumn with death.
 The energy that flows through us and gives us life never dies; it continues in an eternal cycle, through the seasons and greater tides of time.
 Our lives are never our own.

 Within this context we prepared for winter and the coming spring.
-We did lots of hay rolling to cover the terraces for the food forest and made plans for next year’s retreats.
+We did lots of hay rolling to cover the terraces for the vegetable garden and made plans for next year’s retreats.

 On the Eve of the Equinox we planned an all-night vigil in the tipi.
 At sunrise we buried the ashes from the fire that had burned all night in the tipi as Tony read the above quote from Antonio Machado.
 Returning to the Earth the ashes of the old season’s wood for regeneration.